 - Do not be afraid to be somewhat generous with your salt and pepper when seasoning your steak.
 I like to use coarse pepper and fine sea salt.

 - Cut your steak into serving-sized pieces.

 - You will need to pound a quantity of flour into the steak.
-You can use either the side of a bread plate to do this, or a meat pounder.
+Use either the side of a bread plate to do this, or a meat pounder.
 You will want to pound as much flour into the steak as the steak can absorb.
 This method really tenderises the meat.
 I sprinkle it on a little at a time, flipping it over, pounding and repeating until the steak has taken in all of the flour that it can.
 Try not to tear the meat.
 You will want to pound the steak until it is approximately half the thickness you began with.

 - I find that a mixture of oil and butter is best for browning the steak.
 A bit of oil enables you to brown the steaks at a higher temperature without the butter burning.
 The butter adds a lovely layer of flavour to the gravy.

 - I only use white cooking onions for this dish.
 Red onions will bleed too much colour into the gravy which can be unappealing.

 - I use one clove of garlic.
 If your family is very fond of garlic, you can use two.
 Make sure it is finely minced.

 - Do not be afraid to adapt the recipe and make it your own.
 If your family enjoys peppers, feel free to add a handful of sliced peppers.
 Sliced mushrooms also make a great addition.
 You can brown these at the same time as you are softening the onions.

 - To tenderize the steak fully, you will need to simmer the steak in the tomato gravy for several hours.
 Check it from time to time to make sure that the gravy is not boiling down too much.
 If you think it is, add a bit of boiling stock or water to thin it out a bit.